luni64/TeensyStep/README.md

 ## Movement Modes

 If you want to control more than one motor there are three different posibilities to do so.
 Lets assume the standard belt driven x/y transport shown in the figures below.
-There are two motors (M1 and M2) which move a load (symbolized by the blue ring) on linear guides.
+There are two motors (M1 and M2) which move a load (symbolized by the blue ring) on linear guides (pale blue).
 M1 moves the load in y-direction and M2 in x-direction.

 ## Sequential Movement
 The simplest thing you can do is to move the motors one after the other: